 My personal belief is that there is no greater calling in business than being able to provide a high-quality client experience that is both memorable and enjoyable.
 Being part of the Palmer Team is both fun and exciting because of who they are and how they consistently deliver on promises made to their clients.

 I was born in Seattle, WA and graduated from Kentridge High school.
-I currently live in West Seattle with my girlfriend, I enjoy spending time with my family, and I am always keen to learn new things and broaden my horizon.
+I currently reside in Kent, I enjoy spending time with my family, and I am always keen to learn new things and broaden my horizon.

 Having grown up in Seattle, my mother would always take me to the science center, the aquarium, and to the museum of flight.
 These were my favorite places to go because I would always come out with something more than when I went in.
 My mother is the biggest reason why I always strive to be better and never settle.
 Being able to have previously worked four years in customer service has allowed me to take pleasure in meeting new people and find value in sharing new thoughts and ideas.